-The Turkish air strikes in the Sinjar region and the presence of several militias and their checkpoint further worsen the situation of Yezidi's and make it very difficult to rebuild their lives after the IS atrocities.
-Turkey has been targeting the Sinjar region since 2017, including a series of airstrikes and other military operations against the Kurdistan Workers' Party (PKK) in northern Iraq in 2020 and 2021.
-According to USCIRF 2021, Turkish forces have "taken minimum precautions to prevent civilian deaths in the area", killing five civilians and wounding dozens in June and July 2020.
-In addition, according to the Yezidi community, the PKK kidnapped hundreds of their children to recruit them in the years after IS was defeated.
-Seventy of them are still missing.
+The Turkish air strikes in the Sinjar region and the presence of several militias and their checkpoints have further worsened the situation for Yezidis and make it very difficult to rebuild their lives after the IS atrocities.
+Turkey has been targeting the Sinjar region since 2017, including a series of airstrikes and other military operations against the Kurdistan Workers' Party (PKK) in northern Iraq in 2020 - 2022.
+According to USCIRF 2022: "These operations disproportionately impacted ethnic and religious minority groups, particularly Yazidis, in Sinjar and Dohok, impeding their ability to resettle in their original communities and to worship safely.
+The Turkish government reportedly made little effort to minimize or avoid civilian causalities."